Validator-POSTHUMAN/contributions/Nolus Protocol.md

 | **Coming Soon**  | Metarchy Web3 Game                       | -                      | -                                                     |
 |                  | Sputnik Network Version 2.0              | -                      | -                                                     |

+## We launched quest and task campaign about [Nolus on Centrifuge Platform](https://centrifuge.digital/nolusprotocol), 300 participants.

 ## We spread the information about Nolus among russian-speaking community of Cosmos Ecosystem:
 - **YouTube** (12k subscribers)